Begotten (film): Theatrical screenings

 Begotten did not secure a limited theatrical release, but over time had gained popularity as an underground film, especially through distribution channels specializing in subversive or transgressive content.
 Merhige booked one-off screenings at various film festivals and art museums.
 The earliest screening took place on October 24, 1989 at the Goethe-Institut as part of the Montreal World Film Festival.
 (Note: Several media outlets have alternately reported the 1990 and 1991 film festival screenings as its first release.)
 Strong reactions of attendees were reported, as The Gazette described a majority of the audience as "too stunned by what they'd seen to react".
 After its debut at the 1990 San Francisco International Film Festival, it was shown at the Museum of Modern Art, (Note: Attributed to multiple references:) on October 22 with Merhige introducing the film, followed by a post-screening discussion with the audience.
 It was shown at multiple film festivals from 19911996, these included special screenings at New York City's Film Forum, (Note: Attributed to multiple references:) American Cinematheque, and the Ann Arbor Film Festival.

-Begotten has appeared at multiple film festivals since the mid-2010s.
-The first took place in October 2014 at Brooklyn's Spectacle Theater as a part of its annual "Spectober" event.
-That same month, the independent arts venue Horse Hospital screened the film, accompanied by a live, improvised music score by band The Begotten.
-Later, it appeared at the third annual horror film festival SpectreFest on October 28, 2015, which was followed by an onstage discussion with Merhige.
-It was shown at the Music Box Theatre in Midtown Manhattan on September 25, 2016, during its 25th Anniversary celebration, where it was screened from Merhige's personal 16mm print.
-It was presented as a double-feature alongside the director's other film, Shadow of the Vampire, and followed by a Q&A with Merhige.
-The film was later screened at the Short Film Festival in London on January 8, 2017, where it was shown again in its original 16mm format, accompanied by a live music score from the film.
-It was screened on October 17, 2019, at the Rice Media Center, as part of a celebration of "Low-Fi" Analog film series.
-It had its more recent screenings on March 29, 2022, at Cinemateca Portuguesa in Lisbon, on November 3 at Goldsmiths, University of London and in 2023 at the L'Etrange Festival.